redis/redis-doc/topics/modules-api-ref.md

 The returned `RedisModuleString` objects should be released with `RedisModule_FreeString()`, or by enabling automatic memory management.

+## `RedisModule_StreamAdd`

+    int RedisModule_StreamAdd(RedisModuleKey *key, int flags, RedisModuleStreamID *id, RedisModuleString **argv, long numfields);

+Adds an entry to a stream.
+Like XADD without trimming.

+- `key`: The key where the stream is (or will be) stored
+- `flags`: A bit field of
+  - `REDISMODULE_STREAM_ADD_AUTOID`: Assign a stream ID automatically, like `*` in the XADD command.
+- `id`: If the `AUTOID` flag is set, this is where the assigned ID is returned.
+Can be NULL if `AUTOID` is set, if you don't care to receive the ID.
+If `AUTOID` is not set, this is the requested ID.
+- `argv`: A pointer to an array of size `numfields * 2` containing the fields and values.
+- `numfields`: The number of field-value pairs in `argv`.

+Returns `REDISMODULE_OK` if an entry has been added.
+On failure, `REDISMODULE_ERR` is returned and `errno` is set as follows:

+- EINVAL if called with invalid arguments
+- ENOTSUP if the key refers to a value of a type other than stream
+- EBADF if the key was not opened for writing
+- EDOM if the given ID was 0-0 or not greater than all other IDs in the stream (only if the AUTOID flag is unset)
+- EFBIG if the stream has reached the last possible ID

+## `RedisModule_StreamDelete`

+    int RedisModule_StreamDelete(RedisModuleKey *key, RedisModuleStreamID *id);

+Deletes an entry from a stream.

+- `key`: A key opened for writing, with no stream iterator started.
+- `id`: The stream ID of the entry to delete.

+Returns `REDISMODULE_OK` on success.
+On failure, `REDISMODULE_ERR` is returned and `errno` is set as follows:

+- EINVAL if called with invalid arguments
+- ENOTSUP if the key refers to a value of a type other than stream or if the key is empty
+- EBADF if the key was not opened for writing or if a stream iterator is associated with the key
+- ENOENT if no entry with the given stream ID exists

+See also `RedisModule_StreamIteratorDelete()` for deleting the current entry while iterating using a stream iterator.

+## `RedisModule_StreamIteratorStart`

+    int RedisModule_StreamIteratorStart(RedisModuleKey *key, int flags, RedisModuleStreamID *start, RedisModuleStreamID *end);

+Sets up a stream iterator.

+- `key`: The stream key opened for reading using `RedisModule_OpenKey()`.
+- `flags`:
+  - `REDISMODULE_STREAM_ITERATOR_EXCLUSIVE`: Don't include `start` and `end` in the iterated range.
+  - `REDISMODULE_STREAM_ITERATOR_REVERSE`: Iterate in reverse order, starting from the `end` of the range.
+- `start`: The lower bound of the range.
+Use NULL for the beginning of the stream.
+- `end`: The upper bound of the range.
+Use NULL for the end of the stream.

+Returns `REDISMODULE_OK` on success.
+On failure, `REDISMODULE_ERR` is returned and `errno` is set as follows:

+- EINVAL if called with invalid arguments
+- ENOTSUP if the key refers to a value of a type other than stream or if the key is empty
+- EBADF if the key was not opened for writing or if a stream iterator is already associated with the key
+- EDOM if `start` or `end` is outside the valid range

+Returns `REDISMODULE_OK` on success and `REDISMODULE_ERR` if the key doesn't refer to a stream or if invalid arguments were given.

+The stream IDs are retrieved using `RedisModule_StreamIteratorNextID()` and for each stream ID, the fields and values are retrieved using `RedisModule_StreamIteratorNextField()`.
+The iterator is freed by calling `RedisModule_StreamIteratorStop()`.

+Example (error handling omitted):

+    RedisModule_StreamIteratorStart(key, 0, startid_ptr, endid_ptr);
+    RedisModuleStreamID id;
+    long numfields;
+    while (RedisModule_StreamIteratorNextID(key, &id, &numfields) ==
+           REDISMODULE_OK) {
+        RedisModuleString *field, *value;
+        while (RedisModule_StreamIteratorNextField(key, &field, &value) ==
+               REDISMODULE_OK) {
+            //
+            // ...
+Do stuff ...
+            //
+            RedisModule_Free(field);
+            RedisModule_Free(value);
+        }
+    }
+    RedisModule_StreamIteratorStop(key);

+## `RedisModule_StreamIteratorStop`

+    int RedisModule_StreamIteratorStop(RedisModuleKey *key);

+Stops a stream iterator created using `RedisModule_StreamIteratorStart()` and reclaims its memory.

+Returns `REDISMODULE_OK` on success.
+On failure, `REDISMODULE_ERR` is returned and `errno` is set as follows:

+- EINVAL if called with a NULL key
+- ENOTSUP if the key refers to a value of a type other than stream or if the key is empty
+- EBADF if the key was not opened for writing or if no stream iterator is associated with the key

+## `RedisModule_StreamIteratorNextID`

+    int RedisModule_StreamIteratorNextID(RedisModuleKey *key, RedisModuleStreamID *id, long *numfields);

+Finds the next stream entry and returns its stream ID and the number of fields.

+- `key`: Key for which a stream iterator has been started using `RedisModule_StreamIteratorStart()`.
+- `id`: The stream ID returned.
+NULL if you don't care.
+- `numfields`: The number of fields in the found stream entry.
+NULL if you don't care.

+Returns `REDISMODULE_OK` and sets `*id` and `*numfields` if an entry was found.
+On failure, `REDISMODULE_ERR` is returned and `errno` is set as follows:

+- EINVAL if called with a NULL key
+- ENOTSUP if the key refers to a value of a type other than stream or if the key is empty
+- EBADF if no stream iterator is associated with the key
+- ENOENT if there are no more entries in the range of the iterator

+In practice, if `RedisModule_StreamIteratorNextID()` is called after a successful call to `RedisModule_StreamIteratorStart()` and with the same key, it is safe to assume that an `REDISMODULE_ERR` return value means that there are no more entries.

+Use `RedisModule_StreamIteratorNextField()` to retrieve the fields and values.
+See the example at `RedisModule_StreamIteratorStart()`.

+## `RedisModule_StreamIteratorNextField`

+    int RedisModule_StreamIteratorNextField(RedisModuleKey *key, RedisModuleString **field_ptr, RedisModuleString **value_ptr);

+Retrieves the next field of the current stream ID and its corresponding value in a stream iteration.
+This function should be called repeatedly after calling `RedisModule_StreamIteratorNextID()` to fetch each field-value pair.

+- `key`: Key where a stream iterator has been started.
+- `field_ptr`: This is where the field is returned.
+- `value_ptr`: This is where the value is returned.

+Returns `REDISMODULE_OK` and points `*field_ptr` and `*value_ptr` to freshly
+allocated `RedisModuleString` objects.
+The string objects are freed automatically when the callback finishes if automatic memory is enabled.
+On failure, `REDISMODULE_ERR` is returned and `errno` is set as follows:

+- EINVAL if called with a NULL key
+- ENOTSUP if the key refers to a value of a type other than stream or if the key is empty
+- EBADF if no stream iterator is associated with the key
+- ENOENT if there are no more fields in the current stream entry

+In practice, if `RedisModule_StreamIteratorNextField()` is called after a successful call to `RedisModule_StreamIteratorNextID()` and with the same key, it is safe to assume that an `REDISMODULE_ERR` return value means that there are no more fields.

+See the example at `RedisModule_StreamIteratorStart()`.

+## `RedisModule_StreamIteratorDelete`

+    int RedisModule_StreamIteratorDelete(RedisModuleKey *key);

+Deletes the current stream entry while iterating.

+This function can be called after `RedisModule_StreamIteratorNextID()` or after any calls to `RedisModule_StreamIteratorNextField()`.

+Returns `REDISMODULE_OK` on success.
+On failure, `REDISMODULE_ERR` is returned and `errno` is set as follows:

+- EINVAL if key is NULL
+- ENOTSUP if the key is empty or is of another type than stream
+- EBADF if the key is not opened for writing, if no iterator has been started
+- ENOENT if the iterator has no current stream entry

+## `RedisModule_StreamTrimByLength`

+    long long RedisModule_StreamTrimByLength(RedisModuleKey *key, int flags, long long length);

+Trim a stream by length, similar to XTRIM with MAXLEN.

+- `key`: Key opened for writing.
+- `flags`: A bitfield of
+  - `REDISMODULE_STREAM_TRIM_APPROX`: Trim less if it improves performance, like XTRIM with `~`.
+- `length`: The number of stream entries to keep after trimming.

+Returns the number of entries deleted.
+On failure, a negative value is returned and `errno` is set as follows:

+- EINVAL if called with invalid arguments
+- ENOTSUP if the key is empty or of a type other than stream
+- EBADF if the key is not opened for writing

+## `RedisModule_StreamTrimByID`

+    long long RedisModule_StreamTrimByID(RedisModuleKey *key, int flags, RedisModuleStreamID *id);

+Trim a stream by ID, similar to XTRIM with MINID.

+- `key`: Key opened for writing.
+- `flags`: A bitfield of
+  - `REDISMODULE_STREAM_TRIM_APPROX`: Trim less if it improves performance, like XTRIM with `~`.
+- `id`: The smallest stream ID to keep after trimming.

+Returns the number of entries deleted.
+On failure, a negative value is returned and `errno` is set as follows:

+- EINVAL if called with invalid arguments
+- ENOTSUP if the key is empty or of a type other than stream
+- EBADF if the key is not opened for writing

 ## `RedisModule_FreeCallReply`

     void RedisModule_FreeCallReply(RedisModuleCallReply *reply);